AdobeDocs/analytics.en/help/components/cda/device-graph.md

 # Device graph

 Cross-device Analytics provides two distinct methods to stitch data together.
 This method uses the Adobe Experience Platform Identity Service Co-op Graph or Private Graph to stitch data together.
-A virtual report suite regularly communicates with the device graph to link devices together.
+CDA regularly communicates with the device graph to link devices together.

 ## Differences between co-op graph and private graph

 Adobe offers two types of device graphs as part of the ID service:

 * **Co-op graph**: A repository of hashed device ID's that any customer can contribute to and reference.
-Since this type of device graph is collaborative, it is typically more accurate than using a private graph.
+Since this type of device graph is collaborative, it typically matches more devices than a private graph.
 * **Private graph**: A repository of hashed device ID's that only your organization references.

 ## Prerequisites specific to the device graph